 Once work is completed on site there are two types of noise to be noted with this proposal.
 There will be the regular swimming pool activity noise of splashing and children's voices.
 This noise is unavoidable with this proposal.
 The owners would like to assure Council that the noise should be in regular hours of the day and will not be any different that the numerous properties that are in the area that already have an existing pool.
 The second noise will be that of the pool filtration equipment and pumps.
-This equipment will be housed in a sound suppression enclosure, constructed to meet Council standards, located to the rear of the pool.
-This position has been chosen to limit all impact on neighbours as it will be over 3m from any boundary.
-The filter equipment will be located below the existing deck on the rear of the house and enclosed in a sound suppression box, ensuring the neighbours should not be impacted by any of the baffled noise.
+This equipment will be housed in a sound suppression enclosure, constructed to meet Council standards, located to the eastern side of the residence with the supplied rainwater tank.
+This position has been chosen to limit impact on neighbours as it will be over 3m from any boundary.
+The filter equipment will be enclosed in a sound suppression box, ensuring the neighbours should not be impacted by any of the baffled noise.